Description

 default_sorter

-is wasteful and arguably not a good default, it would be better to remove it in cpp-sort 2.0.0, here are a few reasons why:std::sort
+is wasteful and arguably not a good default, it would be better to remove it in cpp-sort 2.0.0, here are a few reasons why:

-or pdqsort are good defaults and don't require dragging a whole template-heavy library as a dependency.pdq_sorter
+or pdqsort are good defaults and don't require dragging a whole template-heavy library as a dependency. - The backing sorters used are either

 for random-access-iterators orquick_sorter

 for other iterators, which means that the complexity degrades from O(n log n) to O(n²) when the iterators are not random-access.
-It's quite a hard difference in some scenarios and not always acceptable for a default.low_comparisons_sorter
+It's quite a hard difference in some scenarios and not always acceptable for a default. - When the collection passed is a small fixed-size arrays, then

-is used, which now feels kind of arbitrary (which specifically that one), but also super expensive!stable_adapter
+is used, which now feels kind of arbitrary (which specifically that one), but also super expensive! - Moreover when adapted with

 ,default_sorter